Benchmarking stabilized and self-stabilized p-virtual element methods with variable coefficients: Abstract

 \section{Abstract}

 Standard Virtual Element Methods (VEM) are based on polynomial projections and require a stabilization term to evaluate the contribution of the non-polynomial component of the discrete space.
-However, the stabilization term does not generally conform to the physics of the considered problem and a criterion for its choice is not typically supported by theoretical arguments.
-Hence, stabilization-free and self-stabilized formulations have been proposed.
-Moreover, the accuracy of VEM deteriorates in case of problems with variable coefficients, that are not usually accounted when constructing polynomial projections.
-The mentioned aspects might limit the use of the method when tackling real-world applications.
+However, the stabilization term is not uniquely defined by the underlying variational formulation and is typically introduced in an ad hoc manner, potentially affecting the numerical response.
+Stabilization-free and self-stabilized formulations have been proposed to overcome this issue, although their theoretical analysis is still less mature.

 This paper provides an in-depth numerical investigation into different stabilized and self-stabilized formulations for the $\kord$-version of VEM.
-The results show that self-stabilized and stabilization-free formulations achieve optimal accuracy, while suffering from worse conditioning.
-Moreover, a new approach for dealing with variable coefficients is introduced: the discrete space is modified so that general coefficients can be accounted when computing the polynomial projectors.
-Numerical results show that this new approach is more robust than the standard ones.
+The results show that self-stabilized and stabilization-free formulations achieve optimal accuracy while suffering from worse conditioning.
+Moreover, a new projection operator, which explicitly accounts for variable coefficients, is introduced within the framework of standard virtual element spaces.
+Numerical results show that this new approach is more robust than the existing ones for large values of $\kord$.